hseymo/Employee-Tracker/README.md

 ## Description
 ---
-XXX <br><br>
+This purpose of this project is to create a database for a business owner to track their employee's information.
+Information is stored using MySql in a database titled business_db.
+This database contains three tables: department, role, and employee.
+The department table contains the department id and name.
+The role table includes the role id, title, salary, and associated department id.
+The employee table includes the employee id, first name, last name, associated role id, and associated manager's id.
+This project is a command line application that allows the user to view, add, and update data from this database.
+It aims to assist the business in neatly managing this information for quick and easy use. <br><br>
 This project is not deployed. <br><br>

 ## Usage
 ---
 This program is a command-line application with Node.js.
 To use this program: <br>
+1. Open the database files in your terminal.
+2. Run command "mysql -uroot -p" and enter your password (note: keystrokes will not show).
+3. Run command "SOURCE schema.sql" to set up the database and tables.
+4. OPTIONAL - run command "SOURCE seeds.sql" if you would like to seed the table with starter data.
-1. Open the "server.js" file in your integrated terminal.
+5. Open the "index.js" file in your integrated terminal.
-2. Run the command "node server.js" and a series of prompts will begin.
+6. Run the command "index server.js" and a series of prompts will begin.
+7. Run through the prompts as desired.
+Each will return you to the menu when completed.
+8. When you are finished, select the "finish" option from the menu.
+Optionally, run "control+C" to abort if desired.

 <br><br>